pedroamaral91/bwitter/README.md

 #####
 Clone this repository into a folder.
 Enter in backend/ directory and install the dependencies with `yarn install` or `npm install`.
 After up the node application with `yarn start` or `npm start`.
 Do the same with the frontend/ folder.
+To run mobile application, you will need a android/ios emulator.
+Install the dependencies like a node/react application, and run `react-native run-android` or `react-native run-ios`.